-- Arctic conditions exist when the wind is blowing, and the temperature drops below 20 degrees F. There are only seven states in the U.S. that do not experience arctic weather.
-Illinois is not one of them.
-It is especially important to prepare, and even over prepare.
+- Arctic conditions exist when the wind is blowing, and the temperature drops below 20 degrees F. It is especially important to prepare, and even over-prepare.
 I have never heard anyone complain about being too warm or having too many dry clothes on a winter campout.